timoxley/tojson-loader/Readme.md

 # tojson-loader

-#### Serialize module exports as JSON.

-Cache generated static data as JSON at build time.
+## Generate JSON assets at build-time

+If every client needs access to a shared chunk of data, and that data can be known at build time, the simplest option is to bake that data into clientside build with `tojson-loader`.

+#### Potential Benefits

+Having shared, static data preloaded in the client has a range of benefits:

+* Access data & APIs only available on the server without needing to expose an endpoint or shim calls to `fs` etc.
+* Reduce client-side processing load.
+Perform expensive calulations only once, on the server, at build-time.
+* Remove unncessary network calls & associated latency.
-* Removes need to ship dependencies to the client.
+* Reduce number of dependencies you're shipping to the client.
-* Avoids cost of generating data at run-time.
-* Allows you to depend on compile-time-only data and dependencies e.g. calls to `fs` or `crypto`

-Useful for doing things like loading config or mock data into client.
+Particularly useful for loading configuration and/or mock data into the client.

+### Caveats

-Note serialisation to JSON means only supports JSON data types i.e. Can't serialise Functions or Date objects.
+* Only supports JSON data types i.e. JSON can't natively serialise `Function` or `Date` objects.

-## Example
+## Usage

-This is an excerpt from the [test](https://github.com/timoxley/tojson-loader/tree/master/test) directory.

 ```js
 // webpack.config.js